-Eleider Alvarez vs Joe Smith Jr on Aug.22 on ESPN+
+Eleider Alvarez vs Joe Smith Jr ESPN Weigh In Results

 Leave the judges at home because Eleider “Storm” Alvarez and Joe “The Beast” Smith Jr. are coming for the knockout.